-It is claimed in the consultation that the changes to 'the baseline knowledge skills and experience requirements and introduction of the Competency Framework will improve the quality and consistency of food control activities meaning consumers will benefit from enhanced consumer protection through more efficient allocation of resources, maximising the effectiveness of consumer protection provided by these controls'.
-This statement is not supported by any evidence and it is difficult to envisage how this will be measured.
+It is claimed in the consultation that 'changes to the baseline knowledge skills and experience requirements and introduction of the Competency Framework will improve the quality and consistency of food control activities meaning consumers will benefit from enhanced consumer protection through more efficient allocation of resources, maximising the effectiveness of consumer protection provided by these controls'.
 There is no supporting information provided in the consultation documents about current quality and consistency of food control activities in the local authority sector.
 Our engagement with members and other stakeholders identified concerns that the changes could have the effect of reducing quality and consistency.
 For example, in respect of individuals with a degree in environmental health, the removal of the requirement for a professional qualification, with independent verification of officer competencies and its replacement with the assessment of competency by employers has the potential to reduce consistency.
 Also extending the duties of officers who do not hold a relevant qualification e.g. allowing officers with an Ordinary Certificate in Food Premises Inspection to make judgements about food, including seizing and detaining food has the potential to compromise consumer protection.